Skip to main content

 Ann Arbor, MI tap water: what’s in it in 2026

 Serving 120K residents via Ann Arbor Water Treatment Services · Ann Arbor, MI drinking water is supplied by Ann Arbor Water Treatment Services.
-EPA and utility monitoring commonly focus on issues such as PFAS from 3M/Gelman contamination, Lead in older buildings, 1,4-dioxane plume.
+EPA and public water system monitoring commonly focus on issues such as PFAS from 3M/Gelman contamination, Lead in older buildings, 1,4-dioxane plume.
 Across the distribution grid, transmission mains, booster stations, and seasonal source shifts can change disinfectant residuals and disinfection byproduct levels before water reaches older service lines.
 Cross-check this system picture with your ZIP-level SDWIS and UCMR view so you see the latest detections and violations tied to your address.

 Check water hardness in Ann Arbor